faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 [^spirituallife]: I still live a vibrant spiritual life even if that does not look so similar to an LDS lifestyle, per se.
 Also, I would love to *continue* building spiritual memories with all of my family today and in the future, assuming they are equally enthusiastic.

-[^astroturfing]: For instance, an astro-turfing campaign just sprang up right now [to end the quarantine](https://www.reddit.com/r/maryland/comments/g3niq3/i_simply_cannot_believe_that_people_are/fnstpyl/).
+[^astroturfing]: For instance, an astro-turfing campaign appears to have recently sprung up [to end the quarantine](https://www.reddit.com/r/maryland/comments/g3niq3/i_simply_cannot_believe_that_people_are/fnstpyl/).

 [^disclaimers]: A few disclaimers:
     * I do not claim to speak for former members as a group, but perhaps in speaking for myself they can be better understood, too.
     * Please do not feel obligated to read my response---I'm just happy to know the representation is accessible.
     * Just because I have commented on one portion of a talk does not mean I cannot or do not appreciate other redeeming or uplifting aspects of a talk.
 There is plenty of good to appreciate in these talks, as you know.

-[^deficient]: Those who question the foundation are characterized as:
+[^deficient]: To extend the metaphor, it seems clear that the foundation company itself runs an effective advertising campaign characterizing those who question their foundation.
+If a foundation seems bad, they would argue, the flaw is in those making the assessment, not the foundation itself.
+Those who question the foundation are characterized as:

     1. Prideful: what makes them think they know more about the foundation than the foundation company?
     2. Lazy: they never *really* took the time to understand how foundations work in the first place.
     3. Just wanted to leave the house (sin): they didn't really care about the integrity of the foundation, they were just looking for an excuse to leave.

-    Just like those who choose to remain do so courageously and sincerely, is it possible that those who question the foundation and decide they need to leave do so from a place of sincerity and strength of character?
+    I can acknowledge that people who choose to remain do so courageously and sincerely; is it possible that those who question the foundation and decide they need to leave do so from a place of sincerity and strength of character?

 [^resignation]: For instance, my resignation email goes through the formalities of asking to have my records removed, and I then conclude: